Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

 Best on the market

 The Xtrainerx are made specifically for swimming in water.
-They fit tightly to your bones for the best sound transmission outside and in water.
+Despite having an overall comfortable fit, they fit tightly to your bones for the best sound transmission outside and in water.

-If you plan on making flips, make sure to wear a swimming cap for the best fit.
-Their headband design is stable but can move at faster speeds underwater.
+If you plan on making flips, wear a swim cap for the best fit.
+Due to its ergonomic design, the headband is stable but can move at faster speeds underwater.

-Just like other waterproof headphones for swimming, these have a full IP68 certified design.
+Like other waterproof headphones, these have an IP68 certified design.
 It’s equivalent to IPX8.

-You can take them swimming, do water sports, and even dive underwater for a couple of feet (though can’t scuba dive).
+You can take them swimming, do water sport activities, and even dive underwater for a couple of feet (though it’s not for deep diving).

 Find other best bone conduction headphones.